dnsimple/dnsimple-developer/content/index.md

 ## Expected Changes

-There are some [planned changes](/planned-changes/) we'll implement someday in the future.
+There are some [planned changes](/planned-changes/) (last update 2013-08-10) we'll implement someday in the future.
 Please review them and make sure to write your code accordingly.